Remote Work Security Survey Results: Is Remote Work Really Secure? | Blog Wrike

 Overall, our survey shows that companies have been trying to be proactive about security, but there are still opportunities to improve communication around cybersecurity and to ensure workers understand the importance of preventing risks.

-One of the best ways to future-proof remote work security is by adopting remote working tools.
+One of the best ways to future-proof remote work security is by adopting secure remote working tools.
 Wrike is dedicated to offering the most secure and reliable collaborative work management platform on the market.
 That’s why we offer the Wrike Lock add-on, which provides an additional layer of security by encrypting the encryption keys for Wrike workspace data (including tasks, folders, projects, workflows, and comments) and Wrike attachments with a master customer-managed key (CMK).

 Download the full eBook for all of our findings.
 Or to see other statistics about remote work, check out our dedicated remote work statistics page.